In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Step 2: Place your Cutting in a Rich Potting Mix

-Make sure the potting mix that you are using for your new plant is rich in organic matter so that it has all the essential nutrients it needs to grow.
+Make sure the potting mix you are using for your new plant is rich in organic matter so that it has all the essential nutrients it needs to grow.

 Step 3: Ensure Proper Humidity